-One of the most important choices you can make when developing a property is choosing the right Surveyor.
+One of the most important choices you can make when developing a property is choosing the right Land Surveyor.
 Get it right and it’s smooth sailing.
 Get it wrong and even the smallest mistakes can cost you thousands.

 Is it really that important?
 I can tell you after dealing with developments everyday for over 13 years, it really is.
 I’ve seen countless examples of careless surveying and the consequences have varied from simple fixes to the collapse of an entire project.